kennykguo/deepfake_audio_detection/pull_request.md

 3. On the pull request page, ensure that the base repository is the original repository you forked from, and the head repository is your forked repository.
 4. Write a title and description for your pull request, explaining the changes you made.
 5. Click the "Create pull request" button.

----

-## Step 8: Wait for Review

-1. The repository maintainers will review your pull request.
-They may ask for changes or merge it if everything looks good.
-2. If changes are requested, make the necessary updates and push them to the same branch.
-The pull request will automatically update.

----

-## Step 9: Celebrate!

-Once your pull request is merged, congratulations!
-You've successfully contributed to the repository.

----

-That's it!
-You've now learned how to submit a pull request on GitHub.
-Happy coding!